DEBT COLLECTOR HARASSMENT LAWYERS

 Debt collection agencies have realized the potential profitability of “zombie debt,” a term consumers have given to old debts that have gone unpaid.
 Collection agents purchase the old debt from the original creditor for less than its value and attempt to collect the full value of the debt from consumers whom they believe will pay.
-If you have been contacted by a collection agency about an old debt, or a debt to which you are not legally obligated to pay, an Orlando debt harassment attorney may be able to help you:
+If you have been contacted by a collection agency about an old debt, or a debt to which you are not legally obligated to pay, a debt harassment attorney may be able to help you:

 Deny responsibility for the debt, even if you are unsure if you are liable.